johnpuddephatt/vintageworx/src/activities/art-classes-for-adults.md

 Every Monday  Please contact to book a place

-You can also find us on Facebook @falingeparkrochdale and @vintageworxCDTrust

-On Twitter @falingehub

-On Instagram @vintageworxcdtrust

 Learn techniques and hone skills.
 Funded by the PHT please contact for more details - very popular spaces fill up fast!